Nubkheperre Intef: Building program

 Nubkheperre Intef is one of the best attested kings of the 17th dynasty who restored numerous damaged temples in Upper Egypt as well as constructing a new temple at Gebel Antef.
 The best preserved building from his reign is the remains of a small chapel at Koptos.
 Four walls that have been reconstructed show the king in front of Min and show him crowned by Horus and by another god.
 The reliefs are executed in raised and sunken relief.
 At Koptos, the Coptos Decree was found on a stela which referred to the actions of Nubkheperre Intef against Teti, son of Minhotep.
 At Abydos, several stone fragments were found, including columns which attest to some kind of restoration work.
 On a stela found at Abydos, a mention is made of a House of Intef.
 This most likely refers to a building belonging to Nubkheperre Intef.
 Therefore, while Nubkheperre Intef's highest—and only known—year date is his Year 3 on the Koptos stela, this must be considered an underestimate since he must have ruled much longer to accomplish his ambitious building program and also complete his royal tomb.
 Indeed, Nubkheperre Intef is alone "mentioned on over twenty contemporary monuments" from his reign which demonstrates his position as one of the most powerful rulers of the Seventeenth Dynasty of Egypt.

-Nubkheperre Intef's timeline
+Attestations

+Numerous attestations are known, see Ryholt 1997:394 File 17/4.